twallema/flepimop_influenza_BE/data/README.md

 + `ILI_weekly_100K.csv` : Weekly incidence of GP visits for Influenza-like illness per 100K inhabitants in Belgium during the 2017-2018 season.
 Data available for four age groups: [0,5(, [5,15(, [15,65(, [65,120(.
 Dates are the reported week number's midpoint.
 Generated from `ILI_weekly_1718.csv` by executing the data conversion script `analysis/data_conversion/format_cases.py`.

 + `ILI_weekly_ABS.csv` : Weekly incidence of GP visits for Influenza-like illness in Belgium during the 2017-2018 season.
 Data available for four age groups: [0,5(, [5,15(, [15,65(, [65,120(.
 Dates are the reported week number's midpoint.
 Generated from `ILI_weekly_1718.csv` by executing the data conversion script `analysis/data_conversion/format_cases.py`.

+## Conversion

+Contains the scripts used to convert 'raw' to 'interim' data.